rollkit/rollkit/node/p2p_block_sync.md

 ## Protocol/Component Description

-P2P Block Exchange consists of the following components:
+Block Sync consists of the following components:

-* block exchange service: responsible for gossiping blocks over P2P
+* block sync service: responsible for gossiping blocks over P2P
 * block publication to P2P network
 * block retrieval from P2P network

-### Block Exchange Service
+### Block Sync Service

-The block exchange service is created during full node initialization.
-After that, during the block manager's initialization, a pointer to the block store inside the block exchange service is passed to it.
+The block sync service is created during full node initialization.
+After that, during the block manager's initialization, a pointer to the block store inside the block sync service is passed to it.
 Blocks created in the block manager are then passed to the `BlockCh` channel and then sent to the [go-header] service to be gossiped blocks over the P2P network.

 ### Block Publication to P2P network

 Blocks created by the sequencer that are ready to be published to the P2P network are sent to the `BlockCh` channel in Block Manager inside `publishLoop`.
-The `blockPublishLoop` in the full node continuously listens for new blocks from the `BlockCh` channel and when a new block is received, it is written to the block store and broadcasted to the network using the block exchange service.
+The `blockPublishLoop` in the full node continuously listens for new blocks from the `BlockCh` channel and when a new block is received, it is written to the block store and broadcasted to the network using the block sync service.

-Among non-sequencer full nodes, all the block gossiping is handled by the block exchange service, and they do not need to publish blocks to the P2P network using any of the block manager components.
+Among non-sequencer full nodes, all the block gossiping is handled by the block sync service, and they do not need to publish blocks to the P2P network using any of the block manager components.

 ### Block Retrieval from P2P network